tindn/resume/README.md

 ## Software Development Skills

-- Build mobile applications using [React Native](https://reactnative.dev), with notable functionalities including
+- Architect and build mobile applications using React Native, with experience such as
-  - User authentication using various OAuth 2 flows
-  - Local-first database with full-text search capability using SQLite
-  - Audio player with offline playback experience
-  - Integration with BaaS platforms Firebase and Sentry.
+  - Integrating SQLite to enable offline and full text search functionalities
+  - Integrating native Objective-C and Java modules
+  - Setting up CI/CD pipeline using fastlane, Circle CI, and MS AppCenter
-- Build web applications using JavaScript, [ReactJs](https://reactjs.org/), and [Angular](https://angular.io/).
+- Build web applications using JavaScript, ReactJs, and Angular.
-- Build RESTful APIs and server-side rendered apps using Node.js and C#.
+- Build RESTful APIs  and web apps using Node.js and C#.
-- Write unit, integration, and end-to-end tests using [Jest](https://jestjs.io/), [Detox](https://github.com/wix/Detox), and [Cypress](https://www.cypress.io/).
+- Write unit, integration, and end-to-end tests using Jest, Detox, and Cypress.

 ## Professional Experience